joule-labs/webln-docs/src/pages/Introduction.md

 # Introduction

-WebLN is a library for applications, and a specification for client providers to facilitate  communication between apps and user's lightning nodes in a secure way.
-It provides a programatic and permissioned interface to let applications get users to send payments, generate invoices to receive payments, and much more.
+WebLN is a library and set of specifications for lightning apps and client providers to facilitate communication between apps and users' lightning nodes in a secure way.
+It provides a programmatic, permissioned interface for letting applications ask users to send payments, generate invoices to receive payments, and much more.
 This documentation covers both how to use WebLN in your Lightning-driven applications, but also how to implement a provider.

 You may be interested in using WebLN if you...